ALAWI07/project-using-Python-to-model-vegetation-health-NDVI-and-renewable-energy-systems./README.md

-# 🧮 Introduction to Computer Programming
+# 🧮Python Simulation of Vegetation and Renewable-Systems

 **University of Bristol — EMAT10007 (2023)**

 Python coursework applying computational modelling to environmental and renewable-energy systems.